 4. Losing Control of Emotions

 Video depositions, at times, cover matters that are sensitive.
 This may include a serious injury, loss of a loved one, or the splitting of a family.
 Such issues can be difficult to talk about; it can hurt if someone is trying to minimize the damage or shift the blame onto the victim.
 The rule of thumb here — for all parties involved — is to stay calm.
 Blowing up, crying dramatically, or storming out of the room will only ruin the process and complicate issues.
 Spend some time and practice how to speak and answer sensitive questions during the deposition.
 This makes it easier for deponents to respond in a cool and less emotional manner.

 5. Failing to Hire the Right People

 Hiring people who do not have any experience in handling video depositions is a recipe for failure.
-You need to get the right court reporting company New Jersey trusts and video conferencing service provider for the event.
+You need to get the right court reporting company trusts and video conferencing service provider for the event.
 Ensure the court reporting company has experienced professionals handling the video deposition transcription.
 Also, ensure the video conferencing service provider has experience in legal videography, especially in recording depositions.
 You should also choose the right venue for the event.
 The place should be well-lit, have the right equipment, and provide a conducive environment for all parties involved.